fnagel/pluploadfe/README.md

 ToDo
 ----

-* Refactor documentation
+* Reintroduce folder type for upload path
-* Update Plupload?
+* Update Plupload to 2.1.8